Purdue Pharma Scrambles To Discourage A Justice Department Appeal of Bankruptcy Deal

 During the trial, Drain has pushed those involved in crafting the bankruptcy deal to narrow liability releases for the Sacklers and their associates.

-But during a final hearing on Friday, Drain spoke at length about his fear the deal might still be challenged on appeal.
-He warned that such an appeal would delay distribution of desperately-needed funds.
+At a final hearing on Friday, Drain spoke at length about his fear the deal might still be challenged on appeal.
+He warned that such an appeal would delay distribution of desperately needed funds.

 "One thing that is crystal clear from the record of the trial is that time is no one's friend," Drain said.